University Health Launches $1.5B Hospital Expansion Across San Antonio

 Frequently Asked Questions

-Q: Does having more restaurants nearby affect home values?
+Q: Does institutional presence affect property values?

 The Bottom Line

-Contact Tami Price, REALTOR®
+Contact Tami Price, REALTOR® | San Antonio, TX

 Tami Price, REALTOR®, Broker Associate